SATO-AEP/webaep-api/README.md

 ## Usage
 ### Projects with a build system
+If you have a project setup with npm and webpack or similar.

+Add a dependency to your `package.json`.

+`npm install SATO-AEP/webaep-api`

+And then import where needed.

+`import api from 'webaep-api'`

-If you have a project setup with webpack or similar, with a transpilation step using Babel, copy the `src/api.js` file into your project and import it.
+*Alternatively*, if you prefer working with the untranspiled code, simply copy the `src/api.js` file from this repo into your project and import it.
 E.g.:

-`import * as api from 'libs/api.js';`
+`import api from 'libs/api.js'`

 **Note:** The printer browser is running Chrome version 53 so make sure to configure Babel accordingly.

 ### Project without a build system
-To use the library without Babel, grab the latest pre-transpiled version from the release section, or see the build instructions below.
+To use the library without a build system, grab the latest pre-built version from the release section, or see the build instructions below.

-The pre-transpiled version can be included in your project as a script tag in your `index.html`.
+The pre-built version can be included in your project as a script tag in your `index.html`.
 E.g.:

 `<script src="libs/webaep-api.min.js"></script>`